Scarabei/Flutter/README.md

 # Flutter API

-There is an artifact available in the Maven repository.
-These is not functional, however, and only provide stubbed implementations of the API.
+This is an artifact published in the JitPack repository.
+This is not functional, however, and only provides stubbed implementations of the Flutter API.
 All methods in all classes throw a runtime exception.
-Because an Android app runs on a device, it will never use these libraries for execution, but the API compatibility allows an app to be compiled as if it were the real library.
+Because an Android app runs on a device, it will never use these libraries for execution, but the API compatibility allows an app to be compiled as if it was the real library.

 ## Repo
 [![](https://jitpack.io/v/Scarabei/Flutter.svg)](https://jitpack.io/#Scarabei/Flutter)